Great ideas for making Valentine’s Day special for your teens. Valentine’s gifts for teens and family traditions for a sweet day of celebrating love!

 I mean, you only need so many stuffed bears holding hearts, you know?
 And finding the unopened heart-shaped boxes of candy in their rooms in July makes me think they’re kinda over the candy thing.
 So, what do you do?

-Well, as with most things, you turn to Amazon!
-And, if you’re like me, you’ve waited until the last minute, and Amazon Prime is your best friend.
-So, I thought I’d share some treasures I’ve found for my kids in the past to give you some ideas for Valentine’s Day gifts that might help your teens remember that they’ll always be your special Valentine.
+So, I thought I’d share some Valentine’s Day gift treasures I’ve found for my kids in the past to give you some ideas that might help your teens remember that they’ll always be your special Valentine.

 Of course, if you’ve really waited until the last minute, and Amazon Prime can’t even rescue you, there are always Amazon Gift Cards (this may or may not be what my kids are getting this year)!
 I know these will never go unused at my house!

 Get the FREE Goal-Setting Starter Pack for Teens printable!

 I’ve shared some gift ideas with you, but there are other ways to make Valentine’s Day special for your teens other than material gifts.
 How about creating some sweet family traditions that your teens will always remember?

 Here are some ideas:

 - Do a fancy family dinner complete with candlelight, your best dishes, and some soft music in the background.

 - Living room dance party, anyone?
 I think, yes!

 - Leave notes for your kids to find reminding them how much you love them.
 (Chelsea over at Mama Has Her Mindful has an idea for a really sweet and meaningful way to leave notes!)